luizapozzobon/ia376j-final-project/README.md

 ## Approach

 We used mainly a T5 model during the whole class.
-Below is the architecture I tried with the experiments in this repo, where I wanted to do an end2end solution to the problem with most of my efforts aimed at the pre-training stage.
+Below is the architecture I tried with the experiments in this repo.
+I wanted to do an end2end solution to the problem with most of my efforts aimed at the pre-training stage.
+Therefore the models are almost identical on all experiments and the changes are done mostly to the dataset and to a few hyperparameters.

 There were two pre-training tracks:
 1) SQuAD 2.0

 	1.1) OCR Task

-	1.2) VQA Task with original questions/answers from the dataset.
+	1.2) VQA Task with original questions/answers from the dataset

 2) WikiText synthetic MLM and VQA task.